chiehwangs/gaussian-head/README.md

 Please refer to [here](https://github.com/geoopt/geoopt) to download it, and please consider citing '*Riemannian Adaptive Optimization Methods*' in ICLR2019 if used.

 ## Preparing Dataset
-All our data is sourced from publicly available datasets [NeRFBlendShape](https://drive.google.com/drive/folders/1OiUvo7vHekVpy67Nuxnh3EuJQo7hlSq1?usp=sharing) and make specific modifications.
+All our data is sourced from publicly available datasets.

-Download [our modified datasets](https://drive.google.com/file/d/1vriFnMGsXPVTWRsHQ37SmMNZxU17nICT/view?usp=sharing) for train and render, store it in the following directory.
+Download [our datasets](https://drive.google.com/file/d/1vriFnMGsXPVTWRsHQ37SmMNZxU17nICT/view?usp=sharing) for train and render, store it in the following directory.

 ```
 gaussian-head